hollowstrawberry/crab-cogs/README.md

 Connects to this AI anime generation service to to generate images with the latest SDXL technology.
 Most parameters are available, as well as img2img.
 Requires a subscription.
 Connects with ImageScanner and ImageLog.

+### 🖼 Dalle

+Connects to OpenAI's Dall-E 3 to generate images.
+Requires an api key and ongoing costs.

 **⚠️ Usage Warning:** This cog is capable of generating NSFW content.
 Be mindful.

 ### 📎 ImageScanner